Graphic Arts Group

 -November 7, 2019: visit to Thumbprint Editions (printmaking studio in Camberwell, London)

--March 2020: Print Matrices: a cross-over session with the Courtauld’s Sculptural Processes Group at the British Museum (Cancelled due to the pandemic.
-We hope to reschedule for a future date!)
+-March 2020 [Cancelled due to the pandemic]: Print Matrices: a cross-over session with the Courtauld’s Sculptural Processes Group at the British Museum

 -April 2019: visit to the British Museum’s Rembrandt: thinking on paper exhibition with curator Dr Olenka Horbatsch